AleBros/xamarin-docs.it-it/docs/ios/tvos/user-interface/stacked-views.md

 ## <a name="summary"></a>Riepilogo

-In questo articolo è stata illustrata la progettazione e l'utilizzo di una vista in pila all'interno di un'app Novell. tvOS.
+In questo articolo è stata illustrata la progettazione e l'utilizzo di una vista in pila all'interno di un'app Xamarin.tvOS.

 ## <a name="related-links"></a>Collegamenti correlati